 If you wish to install an ice maker outdoors you should purchase a unit that includes an “outdoor use” designation from the manufacturer.
 An ice maker designed for outdoor use will include additional insulation throughout the unit as well as better shielding of the electronic components from the elements.
 The additional insulation will allow the unit to produce ice without overworking the internal compressor as the unit will be located in what is typically a warmer outdoor environment.
 You will still need to allow for drainage of the unit as you would with an indoor model.
 Should you choose to install an indoor ice maker in an outdoor environment you run the risk of shortening the unit’s overall lifespan as the internal compressor will be required to overcompensate for the lack of additional insulation.
 You will also run the risk of invalidating the warranty for your unit since indoor rated models are not designed for outdoor use.

-Special Order - Usually Ships in 2 - 3 WeeksThis item ships UPS or FedEx ground.
-Delivery times related to these ship methods are usually between 2 and 5 business days once the product leaves the warehouse.
+Special Order - Usually Ships in 2 - 3 WeeksThis item ships Ground or USPS.
+Delivery times related to these ship methods are usually between 2 and 7 business days once the product leaves the warehouse.
 We will email you tracking information once the product leaves our warehouse.
-UPS or FedEx ground deliveries do not require a signature and may be left at the ship to location.
-All deliveries will occur Monday through Friday.
+Ground or USPS deliveries do not require a signature and may be left at the ship to location.
+All deliveries can occur Monday through Saturday depending on your local delivery carrier.
 Order must be fully processed by 12pm CST to be eligible for “Guaranteed Same Day Shipping.”
 Orders processed after that time may ship out the following business day.

-UPS or FedEx ground deliveries do not include a guaranteed delivery date.
+Ground or USPS deliveries do not include a guaranteed delivery date.
 Should you require a specific delivery date or expedited shipping please add the item to the shopping cart and view the shipping options drop down box.
 If the product is eligible for expedited shipping the shipping options and pricing will be listed.
 Please contact our customer service department with any questions related to shipping.
 (800) 297-6076, M-F, 8am to 5pm CST.